-The Scottish Passenger Agents’ Association and its Members continue to serve the travelling public during the coronavirus COVID-19 outbreak - and urge Government to respond with immediate financial support for travel providers, airports and airlines
+the Scottish Passenger Agents’ Association and its Members continue to serve the travelling public during the coronavirus outbreak - and urge Government to continue to respond with ongoing financial support for travel providers, airports and airlines

 Many holidaymakers are contacting travel agents to cancel holidays because of COVID-19, but the SPAA is highlighting the current advice - for the public to monitor UK FCO (Foreign & Commonwealth Office) online guidance, and trust their travel agent for professional help before making a decision on their current bookings; planned arrangements or future travel plans.